benc-uk/project-starter/api/README.md

 # 'Thing' API Documentation

-This is an example of some API documentation.
-Put more details here
+This is a boilerplate example of documenting a fake API.
+It is provided purely as an example of standarised API docs

+Put details of real API(s) here, or remove this section if it's not relevant to this project.

 ## OpenAPI Spec